aspectran/aspectran.github.io/_docs/getting-started/download.md

 layout: page
 format: article
 sidebar: right
-title: "Aspectran Releases"
+title: "Download"
-subheadline: "Download a Release of Aspectran"
+subheadline: "Aspectran Releases"
 teaser: "Aspectran is an open source, free of charge, based on the Apache 2.0 License."
 ---